Nikola Ujdur

-Nikola Ujdur (born 25 January 1999) is an Australian footballer who plays as a defender for club Queen's Park.
+Nikola Ujdur (born 25 January 1999) is an Australian footballer who plays as a defender for Canberra Croatia.

 Career

 Early career

 Ujdur started his career with Bosnian Premier League side, NK GOŠK Gabela, rising through the youth ranks before returning to Australia in 2019, joining Northbridge in the NPL New South Wales division where he stayed for 2 years before moving to Sydney Olympic in 2021, where he won the NSW Premier League Regular Season before moving to Rockdale Ilinden the following season.

 Inverness Caledonian Thistle

 On 1 September 2023, Ujdur signed for Scottish Championship side, Inverness Caledonian Thistle, on a 2 year deal, becoming the first Australian to play for the club and the second from the Southern Hemisphere, arriving at the club on the same night as the club's manager, Billy Dodds, was sacked.
 Ujdur made his debut for Inverness in a 1–0 home loss to Dundee United.
 Ujdur scored his first goal for the club in a 4–1 win over Queen's Park at Hampden in the Scottish Championship.